Griffin2/CategoryMaintenance/README.md

 # CategoryMaintenance
 .NET, C# Web App UGLY Category Maintenance Program for a halloween store.
 Little to No Styling....
-Will Push Styled Version with more Features in the near future.
+One of my first attempts so its a bit rough.. also idk why i zipped it and pushed